 b) In what clinical situation should someone decide to extract more than one tooth for balancing and compensating?

-c) This can review MIH as well as other molars that are severely affected (molar incisor root malformation, MIH, caries, etc.).
+c) This can review MH as well as other molars that are severely affected (molar incisor root malformation, MH, caries, etc.).

 • In orthodontics, several teeth are considered almost sacrosanct and are seldom extracted.
 Many times, heroic efforts are devoted to restoring or position these teeth on the arch despite a high risk of morbidity and less than ideal prognosis;